 As you can see, the bottom hand is the best with an ace-high flush.
 The middle hand is second best with two pairs, jacks and nines.
 The top is the weakest with a pair of threes.

-Once all players have their hand sorted, you immediately score the hands.
+Once all players have their hand sorted, you immediately score the hands and calculate the Chinese poker points.
 In scoring you compare each specific hand (top, middle or bottom) to every other player’s hand of the same type.
 The better hand earns a point off of the player with the weaker hand.
 For example:

 Player 1: Full House